10 Best Makita Drills of 2024 – Reviews & Top Picks

 The reason an impact driver needs so much power is that they’re meant for driving fasteners.
 But instead of constantly turning as you get with a drill, an impact driver makes hundreds of tiny impacts per minute, which can power the fastener through materials that a standard drill wouldn’t handle.
 The impacts also make it less likely to strip out the head of the screw—a problem that’s too commonplace when driving fasteners with a standard drill.

 On the other hand, they are some of the least-versatile drills.
 They’re not great for drilling holes since they don’t turn smoothly like a drill bit requires.
 Moreover, they generally have ¼-inch chucks that won’t accept standard drill bits anyway.

 One thing’s for sure; there’s no shortage of Makita drills for you to pick from.
 While writing these reviews, we tested many drills and finally settled on a few that we feel confident recommending.
 For our money, the best hammer drill is the Makita XPH07Z.
 It’s cordless and built with a brushless motor that creates 1,090 in-lb of max torque with a two-speed transmission and variable trigger for complete control.

 If you’re looking for the best value, we suggest the Makita 6407 Electric Drill with a 4.9-amp motor that spins up to 2,500 RPM and operates at just 79 decibels.
 The Makita DS4012 Spade Handle Drill is the drill we’d choose for mixing up materials like drywall mud and concrete.
 It has an impressive 8.5-amp motor with a D-handle that rotates 360° for optimal leverage and comfort.

 When installing or removing fasteners, our top pick is the Makita XDT16Z impact driver with 1,600 in-lb of max torque and a top speed of 3,600 RPM.
-And finally, our favorite cordless kit with everything you need to get drilling is the Makita XFD061 with a drill driver, battery, charger, and convenient carrying bag.
+Finally, our favorite cordless kit with everything you need to get drilling is the Makita XFD061 with a drill driver, battery, charger, and convenient carrying bag.

 More buying guides like this: